 The statewide system margin for New York is evaluated under baseline expected weather for summer and winter conditions with normal transfer criteria.
 The statewide system margin is the ability to meet the forecasted load and largest loss-of-source contingency (i.e., total capacity requirement) against the NYCA generation (including derates) and external area interchanges.
 The NYCA generation (from line-item A in the following figures) is comprised of the existing generation plus additions of future generation resources, as well as the removal of deactivating generation, that meet the reliability planning process base case inclusion rules.
 The dispatch of renewable generation is aligned with current transmission planning practices for transmission security.
-Derates for thermal resources based on their NERC five-year class average EFORd are also included.25 Additionally, for the statewide system margin, the NYCA generation includes the Oswego export limit with all lines in service.
+Derates for thermal resources based on their NERC five-year class average EFORd are also included.
+Additionally, for the statewide system margin, the NYCA generation includes the Oswego export limit with all lines in service.

-As shown in Figure 30, under summer peak baseline expected weather load, normal transfer criteria, the statewide system margin (line-item I) ranges between 1,064 MW in 2025 to -12 MW in 2034 with flexible large loads modeled as offline.
-When flexible large loads are modeled online during the summer peak day, the statewide system margin (line-item I) ranges between 453 MW in 2025 to -1,192 MW in 2034 as shown in Figure 31.
-Figure 32 shows the statewide system margin for summer with and without the flexible large loads online for comparison.
-Figure 33 shows the summer peak statewide system margin through the study horizon for baseline load and the impacts of the higher demand load forecast, SCRs, and with full operating reserve with flexible large loads offline.
-Figure 34 shows the summer peak statewide system margin through the study horizon for baseline load and the impacts of the higher demand load forecast, SCRs, and with full operating reserve and with flexible large loads modeled as online.
-Figure 35 shows the hourly statewide system margin for the summer peak day for 2025, 2029, and 2034 with flexible large loads online.
+As shown in Figure 34, under summer peak baseline expected weather load, normal transfer criteria, the statewide system margin (line-item I) ranges between 1,064 MW in 2025 to -12 MW in 2034 with flexible large loads modeled as offline.
+When flexible large loads are modeled online during the summer peak day, the statewide system margin (line-item I) ranges between 453 MW in 2025 to -1,192 MW in 2034 as shown in Figure 35.
+Figure 36 shows the statewide system margin for summer with and without the flexible large loads online for comparison.
+Figure 37 shows the summer peak statewide system margin through the study horizon for baseline load and the impacts of the higher demand load forecast, special case resources ("SCRs"), and with full operating reserve with flexible large loads offline.
+Figure 38 shows the summer peak statewide system margin through the study horizon for baseline system margin through the study horizon for baseline load and the impacts of the higher demand load and the impacts of the higher demand load forecast, special case resources ("SCRs"), and with full operating reserve with flexible large loads and the impacts of the higher demand load forecast, SCRs, and with full operating reserve and with flexible large loads modeled as online.
+Figure 39 shows the hourly statewide system margin for the summer peak day for 2025, 2029, and 2034 with flexible large loads online.
+The addition of Q1213 - St Lawrence Data and Agricultural Center (Zone D), as modeled in the 2025 Q1 STAR and this 2025 Q2 STAR, further reduces the statewide system margin by 200 MW by 2027.

-25 NERC five-year class average EFORd data
+&lt;sup>27 NERC five-year class average EFORd data